-- Audit Manager -1 FTE responsible for leading and managing the audit and investigation teams in delivering their roles, as set out within the Public Sector Internal Audit Standards (PSIAS), and other professional Codes of Practice. - Audit Team 9.53 FTE who undertake system based audits, financial audits, provide advice and guidance to clients on a wide range of matters, and undertake work around efficiency and value for money. - 3.
-Investigation Team - 2.5 FTE dedicated to the prevention, detection and investigation of suspected fraud or financial impropriety. - 4.
+- Audit Manager -1 FTE responsible for leading and managing the audit and investigation teams in delivering their roles, as set out within the Public Sector Internal Audit Standards (PSIAS), and other professional Codes of Practice. - Audit Team 9.28 FTE 7.82 FTE who undertake system based audits, financial audits, provide advice and guidance to clients on a wide range of matters, and undertake work around efficiency and value for money, supported by an Audit Assistant. - 3.
+Investigation Team - 2.42 FTE dedicated to the prevention, detection and investigation of suspected fraud or financial impropriety. - 4.
 All audit staff are required to maintain the highest standards of professional practice, and comply with professional Codes of Practice.
 The Public Sector Internal Audit Standards are followed in all aspects of internal audit work undertaken. - 5.
 For the purpose of the Public Sector Internal Audit Standards, the Governance and Audit Committee acts as the "Board", members of the Senior Management Team represent 'Senior Management', and the Corporate Director of Resources & Section 151 Officer is the Senior Manager overseeing the Internal Audit Function.
-The Audit Manager is the Chief Audit Executive. - 6.
-All auditors and investigators are suitably qualified and collectively offer a wide range of skills, experience and knowledge. - In the Audit team, there are two qualified Accountants, one Chartered Internal Auditor, one Certified Internal Auditor and most other auditors are qualified Accounting Technicians.
-One member of the team is studying for a Certified Internal Auditor (CIA) qualification, another is a part-qualitied accountant, and a further member is studying for a Certified Information Systems Auditor (CISA) qualification. - The Investigation team is led by a Group Auditor who has the CIPFA Certificate in Investigative Practice, and investigators are professionally trained.
+The Audit Manager is the Chief Audit Executive. - All auditors and investigators are suitably qualified and collectively offer a wide range of skills, experience and knowledge. - In the Audit team, there are twohree qualified Accountants, one Chartered Internal Auditor, two Certified Internal Auditors and most other auditors are qualified Accounting Technicians.
+A further member is studying for a Certified Information Systems Auditor (CISA) qualification. - The Investigation team is led by a Group Auditor who has the CIPFA Certificate in Investigative Practice, and investigators are professionally trained.
 Two members are professionally qualified counter fraud officer's, accredited with Portsmouth University, with the third team member being a former police officer with many years of professional expertise. - 7.
 Ongoing development and training of auditors is fundamental to the delivery of an effective and professional audit and Investigation services.
 The Council's Personal Review Scheme is fully adopted and the teams assess themselves against the skills required for their respective roles.
 This assists in the identification of team and individual development and training opportunities within a robust performance management framework.

-GOVERNANCE AND AUDIT COMMITTEE

-TERMS OF REFERENCE
+GOVERNANCE AND AUDIT COMMITTEE TERMS OF REFERENCE